SalmonMode/salmonmode.github.io/_posts/2020-08-20-what-would-qa-do-all-day.md

 This isn't healthy, nor is it practical.

 This isn't to say that QA wasn't considered initially.
-They probably were, and it's likely that this issue just wasn't forseen because it's how it's been done in waterfall for decades.
+They probably were.
+It's likely that this issue just wasn't forseen because it's how it's been done in waterfall for decades.

 But be aware that this is often their reality, and is what's being asked of them if the programmers aren't writing the tests.